events

 Kevin Neary: Historical Records, Aboriginal Rights and Aboriginal Title

-Researcher Kevin Neary has worked with the Mowachaht-Muchalaht and other First Nations on the relevance of the historical record to aboriginal rights and title
+Researcher Kevin Neary worked with the Mowachaht-Muchalaht and other First Nations on the relevance of the historical record to aboriginal rights and title

 Free Public Lecture